DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   pointer for the private data to the application which can be attached to the packet while enqueuing.

+* security: The IPsec configuration structure
+  ``struct rte_security_ipsec_xform`` will be updated with new members to allow SA lifetime configuration.
+A new structure would be introduced to replace the current member, ``esn_soft_limit``.

 * eventdev: The file ``rte_eventdev_pmd.h`` will be renamed to ``eventdev_driver.h`` to make the driver interface as internal and the structures ``rte_eventdev_data``, ``rte_eventdev`` and ``rte_eventdevs`` will be moved to a new file named